TobiAyinde/Netflix-EDA/README.md

 2 TV Show  2676

-The table above shows that there are more Movies than TV shows
+The table below shows that there are more Movies than TV shows

 # Bar Plot for Type of Shows